 Step 2: Moisturize

-Yup, you read that right.
-Even if you have oily acne-prone skin you should still use a moisturizer after washing your face.
+Even with oily acne-prone skin, you should still use a moisturizer after cleansing.

 So, keep your skin balanced and hydrated with a lightweight, oil-free moisturizer that contains hydrating ingredients like hyaluronic acid, glycerin, and/or ceramides.